NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img
         alt="Cache with revalidation"
         src="/blog/web-frontend-performance/cache-revalidation.svg"
-        width="1000"
+        width="1050"
+        height="1380"
     />
     <figcaption>
         <p>
             <a href="#cache-revalidation">Cache revalidation</a>: In this example, the user requests a page and receives a 50KB response containing version 1 of the page, which stays fresh in the cache for 10 minutes.
 The user requests the page a second time after 5 minutes, and since the response stored in the cache is still fresh, the cache sends it to the user.
 After another 5 minutes, the user requests the page again, but the cached version is now stale.
 Therefore, the cache sends a conditional request (<code>If-None-Match: "version 1"</code>) to the server to verify that version 1 of the page is still the currently published version.
-In response to this conditional request, the server sends a 304 Not Modified header with no body.
+The server sends back a 304 Not Modified header with no body.
 Seeing this, the cache marks the response it already has as fresh again and uses it to respond to the user.
        </p>
        <p>
             After that, the site editor publishes version 2 of the page.
-When the user requests the page once more, the cached version is now stale.
-The cache sends another conditional request to the server, to which the server responds with a new 50KB response containing version 2 of the page.
-The cache stores this new version (replacing the old one) and responds to the user with it.
+The user requests the page again.
+They get a version 1 response from the cache instead of version 2 because the cached data is still considered fresh.
+Finally, the user requests the page which is now stale in the cache.
+The cache sends another conditional request to the server, the server responds with a new 50KB response containing version 2 of the page, and the cache stores this new version (replacing the old one) and responds to the user with it.
        </p>
     </figcaption>
 </figure>

 ##### Revalidating stale data in the background

 `Stale-while-revalidate` (also referred to as SWR) is another cache control option that the server can provide alongside `max-age`.
-It defines a period during which the cache can respond with stale data while revalidating the content in the background using a conditional request.
+It defines a period during which the cache can respond with stale data while revalidating the content in the background using a conditional request, and therefore hiding the delays associated with the revalidation of cached data.
-The stale-while-revalidate strategy can only be used when it is acceptable to show not up-to-date content to the user.
-It has the advantage of hiding the delays associated with the revalidation of cached data.

 <figure id="cache-swr">
     <img
         alt="Stale While Revalidate caching mechanism"
         src="/blog/web-frontend-performance/cache-swr.svg"
-        width="1000"
+        width="1020"
+        height="1395"
     />
     <figcaption>
         <p>